 Which is better: All-Clad or Calphalon cookware?
 Let’s get started and find out!

 All-Clad started its cookware business in 1971 and manufactures stainless steel cookware at their factory in Canonsburg, Pennsylvania.
 All-Clad is a great investment because its cookware is made in the USA with the highest standard of craftmanship.

 The ultimate result is a superior cooking experience and much greater durability.
 They are guaranteed to last you a long time, and come with a limited lifetime warranty.

-Their stainless steel cookware sets are made with alternating layers of impact-bonded aluminum and steel.
+All-Clad stainless steel cookware collections are made with a layer of impact-bonded aluminum sandwiched between two layers of American stainless steel.
 This makes the exteriors highly conductive to heat, as well as virtually indestructible.

-Meanwhile, their non-stick cookware is made with tough, American hard-anodized aluminum.
+Meanwhile, their non-stick cookware is made with tough, hard-anodized aluminum.

 The Best All-Clad Cookware Sets: